Learn about sensitivity labels

 Sensitivity labels and Microsoft Copilot for Microsoft 365

 The sensitivity labels that you use to protect your organization's data are recognized and used by Microsoft Copilot for Microsoft 365 to provide an extra layer of protection.
-For example, in Microsoft 365 Chat conversations that can reference data from different items, the sensitivity label with the highest priority (typically, the most restrictive label) is visible to users.
+For example, in Microsoft Copilot Graph-grounded chat conversations that can reference data from different types of items, the sensitivity label with the highest priority (typically, the most restrictive label) is visible to users.
 Similarly, when sensitivity label inheritance is supported by Copilot, the sensitivity label with the highest priority is selected.

 If the labels applied encryption from Microsoft Purview Information Protection, Copilot checks the usage rights for the user.
 Only if the user is granted permissions to copy (the EXTRACT usage right) from an item, is data from that item returned by Copilot.